SelaxG/VoiceChatPyroBot/README.md

 * `cleardownloads` - delete all downloads (Sudo Users)

-## Features

-1. Download, queue and play videos from YouTube.
-2. Stream any internet radio.
-3. Ban and unban users from using the bot.

 ## TODOS

 1. Migrate to proper Database like SQLite for storing media queue and user requests.
-2. Fix issue related to displaying duration.
-3. Keep track of previous and completed media requests.
+2. Keep track of previous and completed media requests.
+3. Add the [features requested by users] (https://t.me/su_Bots/34).

 ## Authors & Acknowledgment